Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 - I had an issue when the user went through the new calculation function and went back to the main page.
 When they went back to the start page and selected to exit the calculator, it wouldn't exit but instead displayed the menu from the save function.
 I realised I needed to enter break points so that this part of the save function would not keep running when the user exited to the home page.
 Once I entered them it fixed this bug.

 - I was encountering a bug when the user entered anything that wasn't a number in each of the pricing functions.
 It was causing the program to crash.
 I implemented a try except block.
-This handled the exception if the user enters something that isnt a number and instead of crashing the program prints an error messageg and directs the user back to the start of the function.
+This handled the exception if the user enters something that isnt a number and instead of crashing the program prints an error message and directs the user back to the start of the function.

 # Deployment